Badrinath Ki Dulhania

-It is the final installment of the Dulhania franchise.
-Principal photography commenced in May 2016 and took place in Panvel, Singapore and Kota.
+Principal photography commenced in May 2016 and took place in Panvel, Singapore, and Kota.
 The film was theatrically released in India on 10 March 2017 during the Holi weekend and became a financial success, earning over ₹200.45 crores worldwide.

 At the 63rd Filmfare Awards, Badrinath Ki Dulhania received 8 nominations, including Best Film, Best Director (Khaitan), Best Actor (Dhawan) and Best Actress (Bhatt), and won Best Male Playback Singer (Arijit Singh for "Roke Na Ruke Naina").